mohamednoureldeen/mohamednoureldeen/README.md

     "Tailwind CSS",
     "Bootstrap",
     "Frontend Architecture",
-    "UI/UX Design",
   ],
   bio: "Passionate about building modern, scalable, and visually appealing web applications.
  I specialize in crafting elegant UI components with Angular and optimizing user experiences with SASS, Tailwind CSS, and Bootstrap.", getIntroduction() {
     return `👋 Hey there!
 I'm ${this.fullName}, a ${this.title}.
 My expertise includes ${this.skills.join(
       ", "
     )}. ${this.bio}`;
   },
 };
 console.log(myProfile.getIntroduction());
 ```